Kaos599/Kaos599/README.md

 The tools I can't stop thinking about share one property: they make you feel something before they explain themselves.
 The interface communicates intent.
 The system has a point of view.
 The experience is inseparable from the function.

 Most software solves the problem and calls it done.
-I want the version that also makes you go — *oh, this was built by someone who actually thought about this.*
+I want the version that also makes you go *oh, this was built by someone who cares about me as a user.*

 That means different things depending on what I'm building: